Monte Carlo Renormalization Group for Systems with Quenched Disorder

-By iterating this process we construct the map $\vec K' = \mathcal{R}(\vec K)$.
-The procedure is repeated for $N_D$ disorder realizations, generating many $\vec K'$ vectors distributed according to $P_{\vec v'}(\vec K')$ at each RG iteration.
+The RG procedure is repeated for $N_D$ disorder realizations, generating many $\vec K'$ vectors distributed according to $P_{\vec v'}(\vec K')$ at each RG iteration.
 This distribution can be visualized with histograms representing the marginal distribution of coupling type $\alpha$:

-Here $\delta_\epsilon$ is a delta-function approximant with support $\epsilon$, the histogram width.
-The RG flow of $Q_{\vec v}(K_\alpha)$ is very informative, because depending on the bare couplings of the original Hamiltonian, $Q_{\vec v}$ may flow toward a fixed distribution that is either trivial or critical.